 Achieve your Social Work degree by finding a quality option you can afford.
 Explore best value schools below.
-21,822 Social Work undergraduate students graduated in 2016 with bachelor degrees nationally.
+22,477 Social Work undergraduate students graduated in 2017 with bachelor degrees nationally.
 Your earnings after you graduate could be around $25,700 to $41,463 in your early career and $33,126 to $72,087 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 It's hard to beat University of Wyoming if you want to study Social Work.
-Graduates from the social work program at University of Wyoming earn 2.4% more than the standard graduate in this field.
+Graduates of the social work program earn around $32,733 in their early career salary and $47,359 in their mid-career salary.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.

 Every student pursuing a degree in Social Work has to check out University of Wisconsin - Eau Claire.
-Grads of the social work program state that they receive average early career income of social work and mid-career income of $48,458.
+Social work majors from University of Wisconsin - Eau Claire earn a boost of around 6.5% above the typical income of social work graduates.
 The setting in an important urban center is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.

 You might want to invest in an ACT preparation class before you take the exam because the typical ACT score is 24.
 With 88.2% of the professors being full time, students are sure to get plenty of interaction with educators.
-Interested in knowing more about University of Wisconsin - Eau Claire's campus?
-Have a virtual tour.
+Get a better idea of what student life at UW - Eau Claire is like by viewing some campus videos.